Collection MoMA Analysis - An Art Collector's Tool

 MoMA is one of the world’s largest museums devoted to modern and contemporary art.
 Its preeminent collection and distinguished scholarship make it one of the most influential and important institutions of the art world.

 Observe there is a clear drop in "American" pieces when "International" starts to appear.
-I speculate that they took away funding from acquisitions of American female artists to fund the other pieces; rather than increasing the amount across the board.
-It is also important to note that there is no "race" or "nationality" tag within this dataset but I believe that the numbers would be shockingly low.
+I speculate that they took away funding from acquisitions of American female artists to fund the other pieces rather than increasing the amount across the board.
+It is also important to note that there is no "race" or "nationality" tag within this dataset.
+I believe that the numbers for that would be shockingly low.

 Similar Artists